SEAKn-Space/dsp/README.md

 The main objective of our AI model is to be given complex data either directly from the SDR or from a data file and determine the modulation scheme used in that RF signal.

-The AI model currently uses a Convolution Neural Network (CNN) to determine the current if the current modulation scheme is either a BPSK or QPSK signal.
-On going progress to improve this model and potentiall add more modulation schemes to determine between.
+The AI model uses a Convolution Neural Network (CNN) to determine the if the current modulation scheme of the signal is either a BPSK or QPSK signal.

+Additional documention on the AI model can be found in the Teams `Standard Work` folder.

 ## SDR files